sorryusernameisalreadytaken/Valetudo/docs/_pages/usage/upgrading.md

 # Upgrading Valetudo

 If you're using Valetudo 2021.11.0 or later, you should be able to use its integrated updater functionality.
+In addition, for some users it is not possible to get the latest firmware via the normal flash method.

 Below are manual upgrading instructions for older versions: